 The third column is Profit Margin which I also use the Low, Medium, and High options.

-For the purpose of this table, I’ve assumed average cost of goods sold and average sell price for this type of food product.
+For the purpose of this table, I’ve assumed the average cost of goods sold and the average sell price for this type of food product.

 You will have to check with your state to find-out what your state rules are.

 |43||Dry Cookie In A Jar||Medium||Medium||Medium|

 Last Notes About These Cottage Food Business Ideas

 I really want to stress that while all of these businesses would be legal in at least one state within the United States, they will not all be legal in every state.